 This degree will prepare students for a career as a speech-language pathologist, a field expected to grow rapidly in the next several years.

-The program provides a wide range of research and clinical opportunities.
+This program provides a wide range of research and clinical opportunities.
 Clinical settings include inpatient and outpatient medical sites, public schools, early intervention programs and private practices.
-A part-time employment program is available for speech-language pathology assistants who are working in a public school setting.
+A part-time employment program is available for speech language pathology assistants who are working in a public school setting.